commonprefix/website/blog/4m-usd-safe-drain-analysis.md

 - The observed victims were individual Safe smart accounts that had enabled the affected Safe module and granted delegate permissions through the module's permissions manager.
 The affected component was the affected Safe application module, not Axelar or Squid.
 - Across the indexed attack transactions, the observed drain total is approximately $3.98M across 313 attack transactions, including 308 successful drains and 5 reverted attempts, and 88 distinct victim Safes, using the investigation snapshot from 26th of May 2026.
 - The core issue was that the affected Safe module decoded a `delegate` address from attacker-controlled cross-chain payload bytes and then used that address for local Safe permission checks.
-- After the drains, funds were consolidated across Ethereum, Base, and Arbitrum via Relay and ultimately sent as DAI to an Ethereum address in the attacker cluster.
+- After the drains, a large portion of the proceeds was consolidated across Ethereum, Base, and Arbitrum via Relay and sent as 3,070,767.09 DAI to attacker wallet 5.

 ## Incident Summary